-- To set the financial strategy which will underpin delivery of the priorities set out in the Strategic Plan. - To approve the Business Plan, Annual Budget (Capital and Revenue), agree subscription rates and confirm key targets / KPIs. - To approve the Annual Report and Accounts. - To review the recommendations in the Auditor's Post Audit Review (PAR) and the proposed management response. - To agree the Annual Risk Management report from the Audit Committee and closely monitor high risk items. - To consider any recommendations made by the Audit Committee and monitor their implementation including the annual appointment of the Institution's External Auditors.
+- To set the financial strategy which will underpin delivery of the priorities set out in the CIHT Strategy - To approve the Business Plan, Annual Budget (Capital and Revenue), agree subscription rates and confirm key targets / KPIs. - To approve the Annual Report and Accounts incorporating the annual Trustees report . - To review the recommendations in the Auditor's Post Audit Review (PAR) and the proposed management response. - To agree the Annual Risk Management report from the Audit Committee and closely monitor high risk items. - To consider any recommendations made by the Audit Committee and monitor their implementation including the annual appointment of the Institution's External Auditors.